GPMI

 General Purpose Media Interface (GPMI) is an upcoming standard for an audio/video interface for transmitting uncompressed video data and compressed or uncompressed digital audio data from a source device, such as a display controller, to a computer monitor, video projector, digital television, or digital audio.
-GPMI is intended to be a successor to HDMI but developed by Chinese companies.
+GPMI is developed by Chinese companies and is intended to be a successor to HDMI.

 The GPMI standard will be released in phases: home entertainment, automotive/transportation, and industrial applications.
 GPMI is developed by the Shenzhen 8K UHD Video Industry Cooperation Alliance (SUCA) that includes over fifty Chinese member companies, including Huawei, Skyworth, Hisense, and TCL.
 It is unclear whether GPMI will be a free standard or whether manufacturers will be required to pay a license fee as with HDMI.

 Specifications

 GPMI supports data transmission rates up to 192 Gbps, accommodating ultra-high-definition video content such as 8K at 120 frames per second.
 It can power devices with up to 480 W of power.
 GPMI combines multiple signal types—including information flow, control signals, power supply, and audio/video—into a single cable, simplifying connectivity.
 It utilizes a sideband interaction channel to reduce device wake-up times to a quarter of those in comparable technologies.
 GPMI enables multi-channel bidirectional video transmission and mesh networking.
 GPMI operates in two modes.